Skip to content

 15.5 The Chair will provide the Panel of the Academic Appeals Review Panel with an initial briefing before the student and appropriate members of staff from the relevant School join the meeting.

 15.6 The student will be invited to present a case and to answer any questions of clarification.
-The Chair of the Board of Examiners/Award and Progression Panel or their representative, and other appropriate members of staff will be invited to make an initial statement on behalf of the School responding to the appeal and will also be asked questions of clarification.
+The Chair of the Board of Examiners/Award and Progression Panel or their representative(s) will be invited to make an initial statement on behalf of the School responding to the appeal and will also be asked questions of clarification.
 If the student is accompanied by a member of the University community, they may speak on behalf of or otherwise represent the interests of the student but may not give evidence except on matters of which they have direct knowledge.

 15.7 The Panel may call any other members of staff or students it considers might assist it in reaching a decision.
 Any such persons shall be notified in advance of the meeting.